antarestupin/Avifors/README.md

 - Generate the domain part of an application source code
 - Generate code from the model in different languages to share it between frontend/backend or between microservices
 - Generate a full REST / GraphQL API
+- Or simply simplify a repetitive part of your code by generating it from a single template

 ## How to use it